vansh1702/VanshBookStore/VanshBookStore/README.txt

 Completed the remaining modifications in CategoryRepository.cs Created ISP_Call.cs and made changes into the code  into IRepository folder Added a new class SP_Call.cs in the Repository Folder and made changes into the code by quick fixes and added using statements at the top
+Made the final changes in SP_Call.cs and now gonna add new interface IUnitOfWork to IRepository Created the UnitOfWork and IunitOfWork interafce in the folder and made changes into the code Then to Make file accessible we need to register it in Startup.cs in the ConfigureServices method